 |4pm||Enjoy a few capirinhas at CaipiCompany, in Foz|

 The Stock Exchange Palace, being one of the most famous monuments in Porto, needs no introduction.
-The tours inside the building are not particularly interesting but the building is simply stunning and will make your inner-Instagram-lover shine with joy.
+The tours inside the building are not particularly interesting but the building is stunning and will make your inner-Instagram-lover shine with joy.

 Afterwards visit the stunning St Francis church, the only gothic church in the city.
 Even if you don’t like churches, I highly recommend you to set your prejudices aside and visit this one, because it is entirely covered in baroque gold leaf.